google/fscrypt/README.md

-For directories protected by a `custom_passphrase` or `raw_key` protector, all metadata needed to unlock the directory (excluding the actual passphrase or raw key, of course) is located in the `.fscrypt` directory at the root of the filesystem that contains the encrypted directory.
-For example, if you have an encrypted directory `/home/$USER/private` that is protected by a custom passphrase, all `fscrypt` metadata needed to unlock the directory with that custom passphrase will be located in `/home/.fscrypt` if you are using a dedicated `/home` filesystem or in `/.fscrypt` if you aren't.
+For directories protected by a `custom_passphrase` or `raw_key` protector, all metadata needed to unlock the directory (excluding the actual passphrase or raw key, of course) is located by default in the `.fscrypt` directory at the root of the filesystem that contains the encrypted directory.
+For example, if you have an encrypted directory `/home/$USER/private` that is protected by a custom passphrase, all `fscrypt` metadata needed to unlock the directory with that custom passphrase will be located by default in `/home/.fscrypt` if you are using a dedicated `/home` filesystem or in `/.fscrypt` if you aren't.
+Alternately, you can specify a different location for fscrypt metadata by setting the `"metadata_dir"` field in the [Configuration file](#configuration-file).
 If desired, you can back up the `fscrypt` metadata by making a copy of this directory, although this isn't too important since this metadata is located on the same filesystem as the encrypted directory(s).

 `pam_passphrase` (login passphrase) protectors are a bit different as they are always stored on the root filesystem, in `/.fscrypt`.
 This ties them to the